 Card issuing is a key component within the fintech industry today, but why?

-A card issuer can offer debit, credit and prepaid cards to cardholders, and card issuing companies (also known as the Payer’s Payment Service Provider) will facilitate the payments, regardless of card form i.e. physical or digital.
+A card issuer can offer debit, credit, prepaid, physical or virtual cards to cardholders, and card issuing companies (also known as the Payer’s Payment Service Provider) will facilitate the payments, regardless of card form i.e. physical or digital.

 It’s the speed and convenience card payments offer customers, enabling them to transact with merchants online and in-store with ease, while at the same time creating revenue for the card issuers through cardholder fees and interest income.